gi0baro/tonio/README.md

 ### Entrypoint

-Every TonIO program consist of an entrypoint, which should be passed to the `run` method:
+Every TonIO program consists of an entrypoint, which should be passed to the `run` method:

 <table><tr><td>